duyltph25901/SocialBlog/README.md

 </table>

 ## Technologies Used

 - **Database**: Firebase Realtime Database
 - **Image_Storage**: Firebase Storage
 - **Authentication**: Firebase Authentication
+- **Language_Coding**: Kotlin (100%)
+- **Architecture**: MVVM

 ### Firebase Realtime Database Sample JSON

 You can download the sample JSON file from ../BlogApp/app/data_firebase.json and then, you can import this file to your firebase

+### SUPER NOTEEEEEE:
+This application is not suitable for those who do not know the MVVM model, but if you are not interested in code, just download this project and study it.
+The project may have some bugs during development, but I guarantee that the main flow of the project will not be affected.